BeppeInfo/BeppeInfo.github.io/_posts/2017-07-16-description.md

 // also more folders can be added under resources (tool/model specific).
 // In order for the FMU to access these resource files, the resource directory
 // must be available in unzipped form and the absolute path to this directory
-// must be reported via argument ′′fmuResourceLocation′′ via fmi2Instantiate.
+// must be reported via argument "fmuResourceLocation" via fmi2Instantiate.

 {% endhighlight %}